derickcjohn/camstream/README.md

 ```
 git lfs push --all origin main
 ```
-- Pushing all the files to github repo.
+- Pushing all the files to GitHub repo.
 ```
 git add .
 ```